Online Learning from the Center for REALTOR® Development (CRD)

 - Encourages REALTORS® to view their Code of Ethics as a living, viable guide in their daily dealings with clients, customers, and the public

 *Code of Ethics is currently only available to active members.
-If you do not see an option to launch, please check your membership status here.
+If you do not see an option to register/launch, please check your membership status here.

 In this course, students will engage in case studies, scenarios, and detailed examination of the REALTOR® Code of Ethics.
 REALTOR® members must complete two and a half (2.5) hours of ethics training, meeting specific learning objectives and criteria, within three (3) year cycles.
 This mandatory ethics training requirement for REALTOR® members was adopted by the NAR Board of Directors in 1999.